ichensky/vncdocker/README.md

 # vncdocker

-This script will help you securily run GUI application as normal user inside of `debian` docker container.
+Run gui applications as normal user with `docker` over `VNC with SSH`.

 As display server used `xvfb`.